-- 1 tsp. baking powder
+- 1 teaspoon baking powder

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

 - 2/3 cup vegetable oil

-- 4 eggs, slightly beaten
+- 4 large eggs, slightly beaten

-- 2 tsp. vanilla
+- 2 teaspoons vanilla extract

 - 1 cup chopped nuts (optional)

 - In a mixing bowl, combine the flour, sugar, cocoa, baking powder, and salt.
-In another bowl, combine the oil, eggs and vanilla.
+In another bowl, combine the oil, eggs, and vanilla.
 Add the wet ingredients to the dry ingredients.
-Mix just until combined - Do NOT overmix.
-Spread into the prepared baking dish.
-Sprinkle with nuts if desired.
+Mix just until combined - Do NOT over mix.

 - Bake for 20-25 minutes or until a toothpick inserted near the center tests clean.